FailAcademy/learning/wdp-vancouver/_projects/project-05.md

 - Contain a search results page and 404 page
 - Fetch an initial random post on the front page
 - Fetch additional random posts on the front page using the WP API
-- Display one item per page for single posts, and ten items per page for category and tag archives, and search results
+- Display one item per page for the blog index and author archives, five items per page for category and tag archives, and ten items per page for search results
 - Accept new quote submissions from the front-end of the site using WP API (for logged in users only), and set those submissions to pending by default
 - Show a message to unauthenticated users on the "Submit a Quote" page that informs them they must log in to submit a new quote